 This implies that healthcare data kept in school or work records, as well as hospital staff professional information, is not ePHI.
 Furthermore, patient healthcare information can be relieved of any identifiers.
 If identifiers are removed from the data, it is no longer protected information, and the HIPAA limits on use and exposure are no longer in effect.
 This De-identified or anonymous data is stripped data that can be entered into databases and used to get insight into general populations and value-based initiatives.

 Companies that deal with protected health information (ePHI) must have physical, network, and process security measures in place and follow them to ensure HIPAA Compliance.
 Canary is the best alternative if you’re looking for a HIPAA Compliant email client that not only focuses on email security, but provides a wide range of attractive features too, which makes it all the more user-friendly.
 Most email security tools only protect work mail accounts.
 But modern attacks often target personal accounts.
 With Canary you can finally protect both.

 Canary is special – it’s an app, not a provider.
 This means that Canary lets you send encrypted emails via your favorite email provider, including Gmail, Yahoo, Office 365, iCloud, or any other IMAP account.
 You can even send PGP encrypted emails from your iPhone, iPad, or Mac, to any other PGP user, who may or may not be using Canary.
 With end-to-end encryption, your provider is no longer relevant – the emails won’t be readable on your provider’s web interface.
 This means that even if an intruder gets access to your Gmail account, all they’ll see is garbled text.

 The best part?
-You no longer have to compromise on design, features, or performance to avail cutting-edge email encryption.
-We’ve designed Canary to help you effortlessly deal with today’s email volumes, via your favourite email provider (IMAP), and to do so securely.
+You no longer have to compromise on design, features, or performance to avail of cutting-edge email encryption.
+We’ve designed Canary to help you effortlessly deal with today’s email volumes, via your favorite email provider (IMAP), and to do so securely.